f5devcentral/access-solutions/solution1/solution.rst

-Solution: VPN - Active Directory Authenticated
+Solution: VPN - AD Authenticated
 ======================================================

 This solution documents  all the necessary pieces required to setup a basic VPN for use with Active Directory Authentication.